Clinics & Services

 Injectable contraception - We offer three-monthly progesterone injections, which provide very reliable contraception.
 They are particularly suitable for people with high blood pressure, people who are likely to forget the pill, and people who don't want a coil.

-Contraceptive implant - Dr Kroll, Dr Lucas and Dr Carter offer Nexplanon progesterone implants, which provide very reliable contraception.
+Contraceptive implant - Dr Lucas and Dr Carter offer Nexplanon progesterone implants, which provide very reliable contraception.
 They are particularly suitable for people with high blood pressure, people who are likely to forget the pill, and people who don't want a coil.
 They last 3 years.

 Family Planning Association